-Factors That Do Not Increase Breast Cancer Risk
+Factors Not Linked to an Increased Breast Cancer Risk

-Many factors have been studied to see whether or not they increase the risk of breast cancer.
+Many factors have been studied to learn whether or not they are linked to an increased risk of breast cancer.

-Some of these factors have been proven to be unrelated to breast cancer and don’t increase risk.
-Some may even decrease risk (although these findings are not conclusive).
+Some of these factors have been shown to be unrelated to breast cancer and are not linked to an increased risk.
+Some may even be linked to a decreased risk of breast cancer, although these findings are not conclusive.

-A full list of factors that don’t increase breast cancer risk is too long to present here.
+A full list of factors not related to breast cancer risk is too long to present here.
 Some, however, deserve mention because they’ve been studied more than most or they’ve gotten a lot of media attention.

 Our Breast Cancer Risk Factors Table compares these and other factors by level of risk and strength of evidence.